tsmith512/callboard/README.md

 Callboard takes these data and builds out three displays:

-- **Announce:** Show all current warnings for two minutes in large text, useful for an unattended display.
+- **Announce:** Show current warnings for two minutes in large text, useful for an unattended display.
-- **Calls:** A running list of countdowns to all current and future warnings, color-coded by how soon they must be given.
+- **Calls:** A running list of countdowns to current and future _warnings_, color-coded by how soon they must be called.
+Events are not included.
-- **Schedule:** A full list of countdowns to the events in `calls.js`, warnings are not included.
+- **Schedule:** A full list of countdowns to each _event_.
+Warnings are not included.

 ![Three displays][DISPLAY]